Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Introduction

 Currently, the weak cosmic censorship conjecture has been validated through various means.
 For example, numerical evolutions of collapses of dust clouds or other matter fields\cite{christodoulou1984,east2019,song2021,Ames2023OnTH}, extensive nonlinear numerical simulations of perturbed black holes or black hole rings\cite{eperon2020,figueras2017,figueras2016,lehner2010}, and numerical evolutions of black hole collisions and mergers in four dimensions and higher-dimensional spacetimes\cite{sperhake2009,andrade2019,Andrade2020EvidenceFV,Figueras2022EndpointOT,Bantilan2019EndPO}.
 In the context of dark matter-black hole systems, this study employs thought experiments to investigate how dark matter can modify the weak cosmic censorship conjecture, thus providing potential avenues for studying the interiors of black holes.

 The article is structured as follows.
-In Section II, we introduce the relevant basic properties of the class of Kerr black holes with an perfect fluid dark matter (PFDM).
-In Sections III and IV, based on the work in Section II, we investigate the weak cosmic censorship conjecture of the black hole by using scalar fields and test particles with large angular momentum injected into the Kerr black hole with perfect fluid DM.
+In Section II, we introduce the relevant basic properties of the Kerr-like black hole with perfect fluid dark matter (PFDM).
+In Sections III and IV, based on the work in Section II, we investigate the weak cosmic censorship conjecture of the black hole by using a scalar field and a test particle with high angular momentum injected into the Kerr-like black hole with perfect fluid DM.
 In the last section, we provide a brief summary of the preceding research and discuss the issues addressed in this study.